In the year 02026 CE I find myself in two book clubs.

-(I think, if you've read my blog, you probably know a little bit about John Darnielle and his 3.5-decades-long musical output that is the Mountain Goats, but if not, the short context is that he is one of my favorite lyricists and storytellers of all time, whose works span lo-fi cassette recordings from the 90s to novels about text-based RPGs to, most recently, a musical about two people washed ashore from a storm at sea.)
+(I think, if you've read my blog, you probably know a little bit about John Darnielle and his 3.5-decades-long musical output that is the Mountain Goats, but if not, the short context is that he is one of my favorite lyricists and storytellers of all time, whose works span lo-fi cassette recordings to novels about text-based RPGs to, most recently, a musical about two people washed ashore from a storm at sea.)

 Here's one of my recent favorites, from January 16: